Refine Population Access

 • Employees who are Nurses in New York

-Since different properties are used, you end up with employees who meet both conditions in the filtered population.
+Since different dimensions are used, you end up with employees who meet both conditions in the filtered population.
 Continuing this example, let's say you don't want to grant access to employees who meet both conditions.
 In other words, you don't want to include employees who are Nurses in New York in the filtered population.

 Permission Filters